RobertBarrow/The-Blockchain-Charitable-Trust/smart-contracts/request-currency.md

 #### Notes

-1. this request can only be fullfilled by the Central Bank that has been linked to this Sovereign entity
+1. the Currency can only be created by the Central Bank that has been linked to the entity that is submitting the request